armin-fx/BandedScad/readme.md

 Installation [^][contents]
 ------------

-You must extract archive and copy 'tools.scad' and folder 'tools/' into a directory and now you can use it here.
+You must extract archive and copy 'banded.scad' and folder 'banded/' into a directory and now you can use it here.

 Or you can copy this into the library folder from OpenScad for global use.